Plastic Surgery Dos And Don’ts: How To Not Get Botched!

 What treatment has the least downtime with the biggest impact?

 PN: Fat grafting on the face is great because even with a little swelling, the outcomes are fantastic.
 An upper eyelid lift is a good surgical option.
 Some other impactful procedures include micro fat and nano fat.
 In the nano fat treatment, we take the cells from the fat containing multipotent stromal cells and inject it on the top of the texture of the skin to reduce fine lines and wrinkles.

 Which surgeries have the highest risk factor?

 PN: Nose surgery is the riskiest due to the asymmetry and irregularity factors.
 Additionally, breast implants also have a high risk of capsular contraction.
-A butt surgery has a high risk because you get a little piece of fat goes in a vein, then all travel up to your lungs and give you a pulmonary embolism.
+A butt surgery has a high risk because if you get a little piece of fat that goes in a vein, then [it can] travel up to your lungs and give you a pulmonary embolism.
 Even fillers have a risk for tissue necrosis, which again is why you must choose an experienced surgeon if you’re going under the knife.

 View this post on Instagram

 PN: Every procedure has its own risks, as you’re going under the knife and choosing to have surgery – unless you choose a non-invasive treatment, such as a facial with lights and lasers, or a little bit of Botox through qualified doctors.